 - Talking to a healthcare provider

-- Keeping a sleep diary to identify patterns
+- Keeping a sleep diary to find the pattern

 If your score is 70+